forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Refs Security and Disarmament
-* <https://cnduk.org/> "CND campaigns non-violently to achieve British nuclear disarmament – to get rid of the Trident nuclear weapons system and stop its replacement.
-But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." from <https://cnduk.org/who/>, October 22
+* CND (<https://cnduk.org/>): "CND campaigns non-violently to achieve British nuclear disarmament – to get rid of the Trident nuclear weapons system and stop its replacement.
+But we recognise that Britain’s nuclear weapons are only a small part of the problem, so we also campaign for a global nuclear weapons ban." (<https://cnduk.org/who/>, October 22)